Hello there and

 Due to some issues with the Neopets clocks the update times for Plushie Tycoon have been affected.

-This basically means that instead of FS updates normally occurring hourly from 10:01am to 5:01pm of your game time, they will now happen at 10:20am to 5:20pm of your game time (and this will also slide back every day).
+PT update times (Factory and Store) are delayed and moving back at roughly a minute per day.
+This basically means that instead of the updates normally occurring hourly from 10:01am to 5:01pm of your game time, they will now happen at 10:XXam to 5:XXpm of your game time, XX being the current update time.

-The Raw Material prices update (RMP update) happen separately from the FS update and also moves back every day, BUT it is at a different time for each player.
-You will have to monitor your game to know when your RMP update happens.
+The Raw Material prices update happen separately from the Factory and Store update and also moves back every day, BUT it is at a different time for each player.
+You will have to monitor your game to know when your raw material price change happens.

 The warehouse loading times have not been affected.
 Your taxman schedule and rents due schedule have also remained unchanged.

 This problem has started December 2013 and is still continuing to date.
-The update times have been moving back daily until now, so please check the Plushie Tycoon Help Board at the Games chat for information on the current update times.
+Since the update times is continuously changing, please check the Plushie Tycoon Help Board at the Games Chat and ask about the current update times.
 Thank you.